Are you fluent in French? Do you have experience working with kids in an arts setting? We have a part-time position for you!

 - Excellent organizational and time management skills

 - Ability to be flexible and adapt instructional practices to diverse audiences

 - Ability to work both independently and with a team

 The French Bilingual Gallery Educator is a part-time position.
 Hours for this position vary based on need but are generally 6-24 hours per week.

-Please submit your cover letter and resume by mail or email to firstname.lastname@example.org by Friday, September 29, 2022, at 5 pm:
+This position will remain open until filled.
+Please submit your cover letter and resume by mail or email to firstname.lastname@example.org:

 Attn: Dara Armsden